About arc42

 -

-YEN Notation: The platform uses the YEN notation to encode game states and moves in JSON format.
-This notation provides a standardized way to represent a match, ensuring that both the Web application and the Rust module interpret the game consistently.
+YEN Notation: The platform uses YEN notation to encode game states in JSON-like format.
+This provides a shared contract between frontend integrations and the Rust game logic.

 -